microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/AIP2MIPStep5.md

     Up until recently, built-in labeling was turned off by default in Office for Windows apps when the AIP client was installed.
     This default will no longer be the case for newer versions of Office.
-    If you previously set "Use the Sensitivity feature in Office to apply and view sensitivity labels" to 0, viewing and applying labels will be disabled even with the AIP Add-in.
+    If you previously set `Use the Sensitivity feature in Office to apply and view sensitivity labels` to 0, viewing and applying labels will be disabled even with the AIP Add-in.
 Otherwise, the add-in will be automatically replaced with built-in labeling.
     Learn more about the [change of default labeling client and how to configure your preferred labeling client](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-aip?view=o365-worldwide#how-to-disable-the-aip-add-in-to-use-built-in-labeling-for-office-apps).